junxit/us-congress-bills-115/bill.md

 legis-num: S. 371
 congress: 115th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 371

-> To make technical changes and other improvements to the Department of State Authorities Act, Fiscal Year 2017.
+That the bill from the Senate (S. 371) entitled “An Act to make technical changes and other improvements to the Department of State Authorities Act, Fiscal Year 2017.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title

 This Act may be cited as the “Department of State Authorities Act, Fiscal Year 2017, Improvements Act”.

 ## § 2.
-Oversight by Committees on Appropriations
+Reports

 - **(a)** *Omnibus Diplomatic Security and Antiterrorism Act of 1986* Section 104(a) of the Omnibus Diplomatic Security and Antiterrorism Act of 1986, as added by section 101 of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323), is amended by inserting “and the Committees on Appropriations of the Senate and the House of Representatives” after “appropriate congressional committees”.
 - **(b)** *Annual report on embassy construction costs* Section 118(a) of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323) is amended by inserting “and the Committees on Appropriations of the Senate and the House of Representatives” after “appropriate congressional committees”.